 What Sparks Poetry is a serialized feature in which we invite poets to explore experiences and ideas that spark new poems.

-In Books We’ve Loved, we asked our editorial board members to reflect on a book that has been particularly meaningful to them in the last year, with the intention of creating a list of book recommendations for our valued readers.
+In Books We’ve Loved, we asked our editorial board members and select guest editors to reflect on a book that has been particularly meaningful to them in the last year, with the intention of creating a list of book recommendations for our valued readers.

 Yona Harvey on Lauren Russell’s Descent